redolfosei/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [Create a script that prints all possible combinations of two letters, except oo] printf "%s\n" {a..z}{a..z} | grep -v "oo"

+[Write a script that prints a number with two decimal places, followed by a new line, The number will be stored in the environment variable NUM]